kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 [yager-go-is-not-good]: http://yager.io/programming/go.html

+## A longer example

+There's not much I would change in the prior example to make it shorter or simpler, but the notion of putting an `if` statement after each function call starts to feel like it's getting out of hand in larger examples like this:

+{% highlight go %}
+func (router RequestRouter) parseRequestLine(reader *bufio.Reader) (ok Request, err Response) {
+	requestLineText, err := readCRLFLine(reader)
+	if err != nil {
+		//No input, or it doesn't end in CRLF return nil, err
+	}

+	requested, err := parseRequestLine(requestLineText)
+	if err != nil {
+		//Not a well-formed HTTP request line with {method, target, version}
+		return nil, err
+	}

+	if request := router.routeRequest(requested); request != nil {
+		//Well-formed request to a known route
+		return request, nil
+	}

+	//Valid request, but no route to handle it return nil, requested.NotImplemented()
+}
+{% endhighlight %}

+There are a few things I don't like about this method:

+1. The total number of lines in this method suggests that I should extract (and name) some helpers, but that seems like it would be overkill when there are only 3 or 4 steps in the happy path.
+1. The happy path returns from the middle of two error cases, instead of being at the very beginning or the very end.
+This makes it hard to read.
+1. What exactly is the scope of `err` anyway?
+Normally `:=` prevents you from re-assigning an old variable in single-assignment statements, but the multi-assignment version seems a bit more relaxed.
+Is the second `err` re-assigned over the first one, at the same address?
+Or is a distinct `err` at a distinct address created, after the first drops out of scope?

+## First alternative: Do nothing

 ## Plain old if statements (make no change)

 * Errors are a value.
 You handle these values like you would handle any other value.